-You will see all the tents, and lots of fun happen'in at the junctions of Routes 105 & 18 and Precinct Street in Lakeville.
+Under the tents there were the usual one-of-a-kind hand made crafts to purchase, and lots of fun happen'n at the junctions of Routes 105 & 18 and Precinct Street in Lakeville's Center come October 2.
 Google 2 Precinct Street for easy directions.